 - Unit rules

-- enrolment in the Master of Data Science (62530) and 18 points of Level 4/Level 5 units completed within the course with the equivalent of a UWA weighted average mark (WAM) of at least 70 percent.
+- Enrolment in in the 62530 Master of Data Science and completion of 18 points of Level 4/Level 5 units completed within the course with the equivalent of a UWA weighted average mark (WAM) of at least 70 percent

 - CITS5011 Data Science Research Project Part 1

 - The Data Science Research Project consists of 12 credit points and comprises CITS5014 Data Science Research Project Part 1 and CITS5015 Data Science Research Project Part 2 that are taken over two consecutive semesters and must be completed to fulfil the requirements of the Data Science Research Project.
 Students can commence the units in either semester 1 or semester 2.